 Removal by Chimney Sweeps or Commercial Products

-Dont be fooled by the marketing hype on many of these products; they dont all remove creosote, some of them chemically alter it, leaving it in a state that is much easier to scrape off.
+Some of these products dont actually remove creosote, but simply chemically alter it, leaving it in a state that is much easier to scrape off.

 In many cases, this can make the job easy enough so that the homeowner can do the job and save some money on the labor end.
 If you do decide to tackle the job yourself, there are a couple of points to keep in mind.

 First, keep your fireplace doors closed when sweeping; as stated above, this is a messy operation.
 No doors?
-Block the opening up securely with something to keep the ashes from migrating into your living room.
+Block the opening up securely with sheet plastic to keep the ashes from migrating into your living room.

 Secondly, tackle one section at a time.
 Start at the top and work your way down.
 Use a powerful flashlight and check your progress as you go; be sure to get it all.

 The bottom line?
-Hire a pro or take your time if doing it yourself.
+Hire a pro or take your time removing creosote build-up yourself to prevent fires.
 It is an investment in the safety of your family.
+Without proper chimney sweeping at the recommended intervals, you risk a fire from creosote build-up.